bykita/tgbot/README.md

 # tgbot
-simple telegram bot for personal reasons
+A simple telegram bot for downloading books from flibusta.
+Tor-connection is necessary for bot to work!

-insert your tg bot key in process.env
+Insert your tg bot key in process.env